Red Canary’s syslog integration allows you to send syslog messages to a syslog receiver as part of an automation playbook.

 The most common use of the syslog action is sending data to a SIEM or log collection platform, though we recommend using webhooks whenever possible because they are more modern, customizable, and reliable.

-To send a syslog message as part of an automation playbook:
+Send a syslog message as part of an automation playbook

 - Within any playbook, click Add Action.

 - Specify the Server Domain/IP that is configured to receive messages.
-If you are using source restriction, the IP addresses that messages need to be allowed from are listed.
+If you use source restriction, the IP addresses from which communications must be authorized are listed.

 - Specify the Server Port that messages should be sent to.